bkpsu/NodeMCU-Home-Automation-Sensor/README.md

 ![openHAB connection video](https://img.youtube.com/vi/yHt19wZBnDo/0.jpg)

 That's it!
-Enjoy the sensor and please contribute to its further design by opening new issues or comments in this reposit
+Enjoy the sensor and please contribute to its further design by opening new issues or comments in this repository!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwMjEyMjcyMiwtNTQ3OTU4OTc3XX0=
+eyJoaXN0b3J5IjpbMTc2NDY1NTFdfQ==
 -->